vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 morning, including two shopping trips for stuff I wanted to buy before it got too warm and before my first meal, plus rice prep, plus work meetings and time-sensitive work tasks.

+## 2025-06-26: skipped jogging due to a morning time squeeze

+On Thursday 2025-06-26, I finished my pre-jogging exercises (hand gripper, breath holds, and balance exercises) but then didn't have much time left before a bunch of work-related meetings.
+By the time the meetings ended, it was too late to go jogging, so I skipped jogging for the day.